Getting Through Heathrow Airport With Kids

 Staying Up To Date

-Heathrow is undergoing a lot of construction and updating so things change.
-Before heading out, check the airport’s website to see what’s new.
-And check with your airline for its lounge offerings.
+Heathrow has undergone a lot of construction and updating so things change.
+Before heading out, download the Heathrow app or at least check the airport’s website for an updated rundown of family amenities.